erangadbw/CryptoWebsite/CryptoProject - Challenge/cryptowebsite/README.md

 ## Backend Architecture

-The backend was created using a combination of the AWS Api gateway and lambda Services to Create a REST api service which uses
-24 hours worth of price data from a actual exchange.
+The backend was created using a combination of the AWS Api gateway and lambda Services to Create a REST api service which uses price data from a actual exchange.
+The Website itself is hosted on a s3 bucket.

 ### API Design

 The API was created with one endpoint https://f1qrz44wh9.execute-api.ap-southeast-2.amazonaws.com/api/crypto which has one POST method.
-This post method invokes a lambda function which sends a get request that hits the btcmarkets API to gather real exchange data to calculate the maximum profit for the day.
+This post method invokes a lambda function -this sends a get request which hits the btcmarkets API to gather real exchange data to calculate the maximum profit for the day.

 Below is an example of the BTC market endpoint